-The Credit Union is a member of the CUFSS Limited (CUFSS) a Company limited by guarantee, established to provide financial support to member Credit Unions in the event of a liquidity or capital difficulty.
-As a member of CUFSS Limited, the Credit Union is committed to maintaining 3.1% of the total assets held as deposits with Cuscal Limited.
+The Credit Union is a member of CUFSS Limited (CUFSS) a Company limited by guarantee, established to provide financial support to member Credit Unions in the event of a liquidity or capital difficulty.
+Under the terms of the Industry Support Contract (ISC), the minimum deposit requirement for each participating Credit Union is 3.0% of the Credit Union's total assets.

-Under the terms of the Industry Support Contract (ISC), the maximum call for each participating Credit Union would be 3.10% of the Credit Union's total assets (3% under loans and facilities and 0.1% under the cap on contributions to permanent loans).
-This amount represents the participating Credit Union's irrevocable commitment under the ISC.
-At the balance date there were no loans issued under this arrangement.
+As a member of CUFSS Limited, the Credit Union is committed to maintaining 3.0% of its total assets as deposits with Cuscal Limited.
+This amount represents the Credit Union's irrevocable commitment under the ISC.
+At balance date, there were no loans issued under this arrangement.